mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 This guide shows one of the ways to change the language on a *native* app.
 You can also apply this guide's mechanism to *all offline PWA profiles*.
 Please note that this guide's mechanism does not change the localization of an application because it depends on the settings of the device.

-To learn more about delivering your *web* app in multiple languages, see [How to Translate Your App Content](/howto/collaboration-requirements-management/translate-your-app-content/).
+While this guide gives your end-user the ability to switch their app's language, translation is a different issue.
+Translating native apps and PWAs actually works the same as it does for web apps.
+To learn more about app translation, see [How to Translate Your App Content](/howto/collaboration-requirements-management/translate-your-app-content/).

 ## 2 Prerequisites